 These image are of the forest reserves that have been created but don't have legally ratified protection.

 This third image shows the new mining concessions created by the Ecuadorean government.
 There may have been some changes to these concessions but this map is based on the most recent publicly available data.

-The last image shows the new mining concessions overlaid on Shuar homelands and the forest "reserve" system.
+This image shows the new mining concessions overlaid on Shuar homelands.

 A map of indigenous territories and mining concessions. (large version)

 Un año con Lenín Moreno y el retorno del laissez faire tributario (O)

 A year with Lenin Moreno and the return of the tax laissez faire (O)

 "According to CDES estimates, only 17% of what the country loses due to the use of these mechanisms is due to corruption, the remaining 83% responds to tax evasion and avoidance.
 Tricks that by their costs and complexities can only be borne by the economic elites."

 The richest and most powerful in Ecuador do not like to pay taxes.
 That is why now, and after 10 years, the elites have a new ally: Lenín Moreno.
 His submission to the pressures of big capital has caused that in a year of management away from the project for which he was elected, ignore and escape the circumvention, and promote, with a bill, the return to tax laissez faire.

 This has been achieved with the support of mass media and questionable political alliances, through his speech on the alleged 'anti-corruption' fight.
 However, the "major surgery" to the State has obviated one of the major problems affecting the country: tax avoidance and evasion.